jedrzejkubica/GBA-centrality-validation/README.md

 ### Step 3.
 Run LOO CV for NetCore

-Create a Python environment and install NetCore in `run_netcore/` following instructions at [https://github.molgen.mpg.de/barel/NetCore](https://github.molgen.mpg.de/barel/NetCore).
+Create a Python environment and install NetCore in `run_netcore/` following instructions at [https://github.molgen.mpg.de/barel/NetCore](https://github.molgen.mpg.de/barel/NetCore) (note that NetCore requires Python 3.7).

-The interactome TSV file created for MultiXrank is reused here.
+The interactome TSV file created for MultiXrank will be reused.
 All output files will be saved in `~/netcore-output/`.

 ```
 mkdir ~/netcore-output/
 ```

 First, NetCore requires running edge permutations on the interactome.
-This script takes the interactome TSV file and produces a subdirectory `permutations/` in `~/netcore-output/`.
+This script takes the interactome TSV file and produces a subdirectory `permutations/` in `~/netcore-output/`, required as input in the next step.
 Logs are written to `log_permut.txt`.

 ```
 python run_netcore/run_permutations.py \